 The starch reserves originally found in the barley kernel are converted to some extent into soluble carbohydrates by degradation during malting; however, the majority of soluble carbohydrates are released during mashing.
 The products of starch degradation can be classified into three groups:

-The determination of glucose is of particular importance in the analysis of...
+The determination of glucose and fructose are of particular importance in the analysis of...

 Suitable for wort, beer, malt beverages, nutritive beer, beer-based beverages, NAB, juices and beverages